 For additional information about this year’s conference visit the Propel Ohio Webpage.

-Where: University of Akron (transportation provided by BGSU CCCE)
+Where: Cleveland State University (transportation provided by BGSU CCCE)

 Why should you apply?